 Compensation expense related to LPUs held by BGC employees with a post-termination pay-out amount, such as REUs, and/or a stated vesting schedule is recognized over the stated service period.
 These LPUs generally vest between two and five years from the date of grant.
-As of December 31, 2021, there were 1.3 million outstanding BGC LPUs with a post-termination payout, with a notional value of approximately \$12.4 million and an aggregate estimated fair value of \$7.4 million, and 0.1 million outstanding Newmark LPUs with a post-termination payout, with a notional value of approximately \$0.8 million and an aggregate estimated fair value of \$0.4 million.
-As of December 31, 2020, there were 1.3 million outstanding BGC LPUs with a post-termination payout, with a notional value of \$7.5 million, and 0.1 million outstanding Newmark LPUs with a post-termination payout, with a notional value of approximately \$0.8 million and an aggregate estimated fair value of \$7.5 million and an aggregate estimated fair value of \$0.8 million.
+As of December 31, 2021, there were 1.3 million outstanding BGC LPUs with a post-termination payout, with a notional value of approximately \$12.4 million and an aggregate estimated fair value of \$7.4 million and 0.1 million outstanding Newmark LPUs with a post-termination payout, with a notional value of approximately \$0.8 million and an aggregate estimated fair value of \$9.4 million and an aggregate estimated fair value of \$7.5 million outstanding Newmark LPUs with a post-termination payout, with a notional value of approximately \$12.7 million and an aggregate estimated fair value of \$0.3 million.